I find the execution signals your dashboards miss — before they become the reason the deal underperforms

 Dina Lynch Eisenberg, JD EMBA CO-OP

-Dina is a certified organizational ombuds, the highest designation in the profession, and mediator with nearly thirty years of experience helping leaders resolve the conversations that slow execution.
+Dina is a mediator and certified organizational ombuds, the highest designation in the profession, and with nearly thirty years of experience helping leaders resolve the conversations that slow execution.

-Dina was recruited to serve as the inaugural organizational ombuds at Twitter and was part of the team that developed the conflict management system at Coca-Cola Enterprises.
+Dina was recruited to serve as the Global Head of Ombuds services, and inaugural organizational ombuds, at Twitter.
+The first ombuds program in tech.
+Dina was part of the team that developed the conflict management system at Coca-Cola Enterprises.
 Her work has helped organizations stabilize leadership dynamics, strengthen decision clarity, and move critical initiatives forward

 She brings perspective shaped by work across healthcare, manufacturing, financial services, and technology organizations through her Operational Signal Intelligence framework.